smattymatty/mathew-storm-site/blog_content/Governance/fuck-the-facade.md

 ### Why Authenticity Threatens Everyone

 Let's acknowledge why communities choose corporate speak: fear.
-But the fear comes from different directions depending on your politics.
+But the fear comes from different directions depending on the politics of the system.

-Progressives fear being seen as exclusionary or harmful.
-They've built elaborate linguistic structures to avoid giving offense, not realizing their indirect communication systematically excludes neurodivergent people who can't decode "we have concerns" into its actual meaning.
-They're so afraid of causing harm that they create opacity that protects actual bad actors.
+The fear driving corporate speak isn't partisan - it's institutional.
+Progressive institutions fear appearing exclusionary, so they build linguistic mazes that ironically exclude neurodivergent people who can't decode "we have concerns" into its actual meaning.
+Conservative institutions fear losing control, so they wrap everything in "professional standards" that prevent genuine human connection.

-Conservatives fear losing authority and tradition.
-They wrap everything in "professional standards" and "established procedures" to maintain hierarchies.
-They're so afraid of chaos that they create bureaucracies that prevent any genuine human connection or innovation.

-Both sides converge on the same corporate speak for opposite reasons.
-The left thinks sanitized language protects vulnerable people; the right thinks it preserves order.
-They're both wrong.
-It protects power and preserves nothing but confusion.
+Different fears, same result: language that protects power while claiming to protect people.
+The opacity helps bad actors thrive regardless of their politics.

 ### The Insincere Inclusivity of Corporate-speak